paritytech/smart-contracts-devcontainer/README.md

 ### Polkadot Smart Contracts DevContainer Template

 A ready-to-code DevContainer for building, testing, and deploying smart contracts for Polkadot using either Hardhat or Foundry.
-It includes PolkaVM tooling, a local Substrate node + ETH-RPC adapter, key management helpers, and opinionated defaults to get you productive fast.
+It includes PolkaVM tooling, a local Dev node + ETH-RPC adapter, key management helpers, and opinionated defaults to get you productive fast.

 ### What’s inside
 - **Hardhat preset**: `@parity/hardhat-polkadot` + `resolc` configured, sample contract/tests/ignition module, networks for local node and Polkadot Hub Testnet.
 - **Foundry (Polkadot toolchain)**: Installed via `foundryup-polkadot` (includes `forge`, `cast`, `anvil`).
-- **Local node tooling**: `substrate-node` and `eth-rpc` binaries available in the container for PolkaVM local development.
+- **Local node tooling**: `dev-node` and `eth-rpc` binaries available in the container for PolkaVM local development.
 - **Key management**: `subkey` preinstalled; first attach auto-creates/imports a dev ECDSA key for testing and wires it into Hardhat or Foundry.
 - **Dev tools**: Convenience `devtools` CLI for initializing projects, setting up the container, keypair, and checking balances.